oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ### 3.17.1 Protection Encapsulation Header <a id='protection-encapsulation-header'></a>

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to section  [2.1](#structure-of-an-mqtt-sn-control-packet) "Structure of an MQTT-SN Control Packet" for a detailed description.
+Refer to section  [2.1 Structure of an MQTT-SN Control Packet](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### 3.17.2 Protection Flags <a id='protection-flags'></a>